 What can I do if I do not have parental responsibility for the child?

-Case law and best practice indicates that interested parties, such as a father without parental responsibility, should be contacted prior to a child’s name being changed and the matter can be taken to court should a dispute arise.
+It would be reasonable to expect that interested parties, such as a father without parental responsibility, would be contacted prior to a child’s name being changed and that the matter would be taken to court if a dispute were to arise.

 If a child’s name has already been changed, a father without parental responsibility can apply to court for a specific issue order to have the change of name reversed.